AOSSIE-Org/Agora/README.md

 sbt -J-Xmx12G -J-Xms12G

-run -d /directory/ [-f file_with_preferences.txt] -m method -n num_of_vacancies [-o order] [-t table]
+run -d /directory/ [-b ballots.txt] -c candidates.txt -m method -n num_of_vacancies [-k num_of_candidates] [-t table]

-run -d /home/users/u1017108/Documents/PreferenceData/ -m EVACS -n 5
+run -d /home/users/u1017108/Documents/PreferenceData/ACT/2004/ -b Preferences_ACT2004_Ginninderra.txt -c Candidates_ACT_2004_Ginninderra.txt -m EVACS -n 5 -t Concise

 -----------------------------------------------------------------

-java -jar countvotes-assembly-1.1.jar -d /directory/ [-f file_with_preferences.txt] -m method -n num_of_vacancies [-o order] [-t table]
+java -jar countvotes-assembly-1.1.jar parameters

 where

 method is either EVACS or Simple
-order is the order of candidates in tally as appears in the Electorate Comission's tables and can be one of ACTGinninderra2004, ACTBrindabella2004, ACTGinninderra2004, ACTBrindabella2012.
+candidates is the file containing all candidates.
+The tally will be printed in the order as the candidates appear in this file.

 table is either ACT or Concise.
 Concise is default.

-If -o is ommited, candidates are unordered.

 If -f is ommited, all files in -d are analyzed.